 - You must ensure effective infection prevention and control measures including access to personal protective equipment (PPE).

 To enable you to put these steps in place, please review the following guidance:

 - Adapting your practice: Quick guide & checklist – a visual guide is also available in the Clinic Posters & Infographics section of this page

 - Infection control & PPE in osteopathic practice – Updated 10 September 2020

 - Updated guidance: 22 September 2020

 Only once these measures are in place and recorded, should an increased level of face-to-face consultations be considered.
 In addition to the above, we would recommend you review the below:

-- * UPDATED 8 JUNE * – Guidance on domiciliary visits, including those that are shielding – change in advice with regards to disposal of PPE for domiciliary visits
+- Guidance on domiciliary visits, including those that are shielding – Updated June 2020 – change in advice with regards to PPE disposal or domiciliary visits

 - Tips on communicating with patients to provide reassurance

 - Guide to telephone and video consultations in osteopathic practice